christianarmstrong/workout-tracker/README.md

 # workout-tracker

 Workout tracker is as an web app to track your workout sets and reps.
 It is designed to be simple.

-The only functionality are -
+It allows you to

 - create a workout with up to 15 individual exercises each with defined sets and reps up to 50, record sets and reps for
 - record each workout exercises reps and weight while displaying your previous workouts reps and weight